marcbey/cqrs_bank_tutor/docs/overview.md

 - Ecto (read model projections)
 - Phoenix LiveView (UI)

 It’s intentionally small and focused to help you learn the core patterns with a concrete, working app.
+If you are new to these concepts, start with the Quick Definitions and Big Picture sections below.

+---

+## Quick Definitions

+- CQRS (Command Query Responsibility Segregation)
+  - Split write operations (commands that change state) from read operations (queries that return state).
+Each side can be modeled and scaled independently.

+- Event Sourcing (ES)
+  - Instead of storing rows that are overwritten, store an append‑only log of events (facts) describing what happened.
+Current state = fold/apply all events.

+- Domain‑Driven Design (DDD)
+  - Model software around the business domain.
+Use ubiquitous language (shared domain terms), identify aggregates (consistency boundaries), and encode invariants.

+Tip: Commands are intentions (“Withdraw 10€”); Events are facts (“10€ withdrawn”).

 ---